Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 4. If a method is annotated as `@FromContract(D.class)` and is overridden by another method, then the latter is annotated as `@FromContract(C.class)` as well, and `D` is a (non-strict) subclass of `C`.
-5. If a method is annotated as `@Payable` or `@RedPayable`, then it is also annotated as `@FromContract(C.class)` for some `C`.
+5. If a method is annotated as `@Payable`, then it is also annotated as `@FromContract(C.class)` for some `C`.
-6. If a method is annotated as `@Payable` or `@RedPayable`, then it has a first formal argument (the paid amount) of type `int`, `long` or `BigInteger`.
+6. If a method is annotated as `@Payable`, then it has a first formal argument (the paid amount) of type `int`, `long` or `BigInteger`.
-7. If a method is annotated as `@Payable` and overrides another method, then the latter is annotated as `@Payable` as well; an identical rule holds for `@RedPayable`.
+7. If a method is annotated as `@Payable` and overrides another method, then the latter is annotated as `@Payable` as well.
-8. If a method is annotated as `@Payable` and is overridden by another method, then the latter is annotated as `@Payable` as well; an identical rule holds for `@RedPayable`.
+8. If a method is annotated as `@Payable` and is overridden by another method, then the latter is annotated as `@Payable` as well.
-9. No method or constructor is annotated with both `@Payable` and `@RedPayable`.
-10. The `@Payable` annotation is only applied to constructors of a (non-strict) subclass of `io.takamaka.code.lang.Contract` or to instance methods of a (non-strict) subclass of `io.takamaka.code.lang.Contract` or interface.
+9. The `@Payable` annotation is only applied to constructors of a (non-strict) subclass of `io.takamaka.code.lang.Contract` or to instance methods of a (non-strict) subclass of `io.takamaka.code.lang.Contract` or of an interface.
-11. The `@RedPayable` annotation is only applied to constructors of a (non-strict) subclass of `io.takamaka.code.lang.Contract` or to instance methods of a (non-strict) subclass of `io.takamaka.code.lang.Contract` or interface.
-12. Classes that extend `io.takamaka.code.lang.Storage` have instance non-transient fields whose type is primitive (`char`, `byte`, `short`, `int`, `long`, `float`, `double` or `boolean`), or is a class that extends `io.takamaka.code.lang.Storage`, or is any of
+10. Classes that extend `io.takamaka.code.lang.Storage` have instance non-transient fields whose type is primitive (`char`, `byte`, `short`, `int`, `long`, `float`, `double` or `boolean`), or is a class that extends `io.takamaka.code.lang.Storage`, or is any of
-  `java.math.BigInteger`, `java.lang.String`, `java.lang.Object` or an interface
+  `java.math.BigInteger`, `java.lang.String`, `java.lang.Object` or is an interface
   (see [Storage Types and Constraints on Storage Classes](#storage-types-and-constraints-on-storage-classes)).

 > The choice of allowing, inside a storage type, fields of type
 > `java.lang.Object` can be surprising.
 After all, any reference value can be
 > stored in such a field, which requires to verify, at run time, if the field
-> actually contains a storage value or not (see the dynamic checks, below).
+> actually contains a storage value or not (see the dynamic check number 5, below).
 > The reason for this choice is to allow generic storage types, such as
 > `StorageTreeMap<K,V>`, whose values are storage values as long as `K` and `V`
 > are replaced with storage types.
 Since Java implements generics by erasure,